 The LPFB also works to reform the regional financial system to promote regional sovereignty reforms.

 Local taxes are an important element of financing for prefectures and municipalities to provide education, welfare, fire defense, rescue, garbage management, and various other inhabitant services.
 Local taxes are therefore a membership fee for the community.
-By enhancing and reinforcing these local taxes, we proceed with regional decentralization and plan and draft taxation revisions corresponding to changes in the Japanese socioeconomic community.
+By enhancing and securing these local taxes, we proceed with decentralization reforms and plan and draft local taxation revisions corresponding to changes in the Japanese socioeconomic community.

 The statistical system of the Japanese government is decentralized, in that each ministry produces statistics for its own policy purposes.